gctools-outilsgc/aurora-website/src/docs/en/component/overall-design-and-labels.md

 To help users better understand a form, it may be useful to group inputs into categories or field sets.
 Field sets should be grouped visually on the page and labelled using Header 3 with a divider underneath.

-*Example image of field sets*

 ## Step Indicators
 If possible, it is recommended to limit forms to one page.
-If a form has more than one page, use a step indicator.
+If a form has more than one page, use a [step indicator](..\..\docs\en\component\progress-indicators.md).

 If a form has more than one page, it is recommended to provide the user with a visual representation of progression so that they are aware of their level of completion.
 Styling for step indicators is written in its own section of this documentation.